So, let’s get right to it then… here’s everything you need to know about prepping the base for your Summerhouse.

 *Type 1 Hardcore: stone/rock blended material used as a sub-base.
 Specifically used for creating an even surface when building driveways, roads, footpaths or bases.

-So your excavated area has compacted T1 Hardcore in it and it’s ready for the next stage, laying the slabs.
+So your base area has compacted T1 Hardcore in it and it’s ready for the next stage, laying the slabs.

 Slab laying isn’t rocket science but if you’re not persistent with the level then it can get tricky quickly.